 Prior to January 1, 2008, companies established in China were generally subject to state and local corporate income taxes, or EIT, at statutory rates of 30% and 3%, respectively.
-Pursuant to the income tax laws and rules then effective, an enterprise qualified as a "New Technology Enterprise" was entitled to a preferential EIT rate of 15% and was further entitled to a three-year EIT exemption for the first three years from the date of incorporation, and a 50%
+Pursuant to the income tax laws and rules then effective, an enterprise qualified as a "New Technology Enterprise" was entitled to a preferential EIT rate of 15% and was further entitled to a three-year EIT exemption for the first three years from the date of incorporation, and a 50% reduction of its applicable EIT rates for the succeeding three years.
+In addition, an enterprise qualified as a "High and New Technology Enterprise" ("HNTE") was entitled to a preferential EIT rate of 15%.
+Fenghuang On-line was qualified as a New Technology Enterprise.

-(Amounts in thousands, except for number of shares (or ADSs) and per share (or ADS) data)
+(Amounts in thousands, except for number of shares (or ADS) and per share (or ADS) data)